 As discussed above, approximately 85 percent of the entire campus population currently lists an address within a "reasonable" commute radius (approximately 1 hour each way).
 It is reasonable to assume that these trends will continue through academic year 2035/2036.
 Therefore, much of the off-campus housing needs projected in the proposed 2021 LRDP would be in the Inland Southern California region.
-However, as noted above, not all of these students would be new to the region.
-Approximately 28 percent of the 3,589 new students would reside in an existing home (1,005 students), and 52 percent of the remaining new students (2,584) would share a dwelling unit.
-Consequently, it is reasonable to assume that new UCR students would need approximately 1,704 off-campus units12 or less (or 114 dwelling units per year).
-As discussed above on page 4.12-12, 10 percent of students in non-UCR affiliated off-campus housing reside in the City of Riverside (approximately 170 dwelling units under the 2021 LRDP population projections), with the remainder dispersed throughout the region.
+The net increase of 6,395 housing units by academic year 2035/2036 represents 5.6 percent of the net increase of total regional housing unit projections for 2035 (6,395 net increase in off-campus housing units/113,401 net increase in regional housing units).